-On July 11, 2017, we entered into a revolving credit agreement with Bank of America, N.A., with a borrowing limit of \$5.0 million (the "Credit Agreement").
-On June 23, 2022 the credit agreement was amended to extend the term to mature on July 1, 2027 and allows for additional borrowings of \$25.0 million or up to three separate increases of no less than \$5.0 million each, subject to the lender's due diligence.
+On July 11, 2017, we entered into a revolving credit agreement with Bank of America, N.A., with a borrowing limit of \$25.0 million (the "Credit Agreement").
+On June 23, 2022 the Credit Agreement was amended to extend the term to mature on July 1, 2027 and allows for additional borrowings of \$25.0 million or up to three separate increases of no less than \$5.0 million each, subject to the lender's due diligence.
 The amendment to the Credit Agreement also modified the calculation of interest.
-Interest under the amended Credit Agreement is the greater of BSBY Daily Floating Rate or the Index Floor, plus 1.50 percent (6.39 percent as of March 31, 2023), and an annual commitment fee of 0.25 percent on the unused portion of the commitment.
-As of March 31, 2023 and December 31, 2022 we had outstanding balances under the Credit Agreement \$0.2 million and \$0, respectively, included in current portion of note payable within our Condensed Consolidated Balance Sheets.
+Interest under the amended Credit Agreement is the greater of BSBY Daily Floating Rate or the Index Floor, plus 1.50 percent (6.67 percent as of June 30, 2023), and an annual commitment fee of 0.25 percent on the unused portion of the commitment.
+At June 30, 2023 and December 31, 2022, there was no outstanding balance under the Credit Agreement.

 The Credit Agreement contains customary financial covenants, including financial covenants relating to our solvency and leverage.
 In addition, the Credit Agreement restricts certain capital expenditures, lease expenditures, other indebtedness, liens on assets, guarantees, loans and advances, dividends, mergers, consolidations and transfers of assets except as permitted in the Credit Agreement.
 The Credit Agreement is collateralized by our manufacturing facility, accounts receivable, inventories and other assets.
-As of March 31, 2023, we were in compliance with the debt covenants set forth in the Credit Agreement.
+As of June 30, 2023, we were in compliance with the debt covenants set forth in the Credit Agreement.

-On April 21, 2020, we entered into a credit agreement with Banc of America Leasing and Capital, LLC, with a borrowing limit of \$.0 million (the "Capital Credit Agreement").
+On April 21, 2020, we entered into a credit agreement with Banc of America Leasing and Capital, LLC, with a borrowing limit of \$6.0 million (the "Capital Credit Agreement").
 On November 19, 2020, we executed on the Capital Credit Agreement and borrowed \$3.7 million.
-We pay interest on any borrowings under the Capital Credit Agreement at a fixed rate of 3.00 percent and are required to settle our borrowings under the Capital Credit Agreement in36 monthly payments of \$0.1 million.
+We pay interest on any borrowings under the Capital Credit Agreement at a fixed rate of 3.00 percent and are required to settle our borrowings under the Capital Credit Agreement in 36 monthly payments of \$0.1 million.
 The Capital Credit Agreement is collateralized by any new equipment purchased under the agreement.
-As of March 31, 2023, there was \$0.9 million outstanding balance under the Capital Credit Agreement, of which \$0.9 million was classified as current.
+As of June 30, 2023, there was \$0.5 million outstanding balance under the Capital Credit Agreement, of which \$0.5 million was classified as current.

-(5) Net Income (loss) Per Share
+(5) Net Income Per Share